 But physical proximity to an expert like Kotrba is the exception, not the rule.
 And therapy is expensive.
 Especially if, like many with SM, paid employment is not an option.

 To access public mental health services in New Zealand, a referral from a GP is required.
-This is another hurdle, says Toni Pakula of Voice.
-“In most cases, [seeing a GP] would be very difficult to do for a sufferer of SM on their own.”
+This is yet another hurdle, says Toni Pakula of Voice.
+“In most cases, seeing a GP would be very difficult to do for a sufferer of SM on their own.”

 The writer Maya Angelou had selective mutism between eight and 13 years old.
 “I thought of my whole body as an ear,” she wrote, “so I can go into a crowd and sit still and absorb all sound.
 That talent or ability has lasted and served me until today.”

-For Anna, reflecting on what good or essential human truths might be extracted from the unique torture of SM is a harder ask.
-Her depression is bad at the moment; she has little energy.
+For Anna, reflecting on what good or essential human truths might be extracted from the torture of SM is a hard ask.
+Her depression is bad at the moment and she has little energy.

 "I have heard other people say that having SM has made them better listeners and observers, but I actually have not noticed that with myself," she emails.